Allocations & availability

 We play a critical role in managing, allocating and protecting the water resources of NSW during extreme events.

 Obtain a new groundwater licence through a controlled allocation (or tender) process.

 Temporary water restrictions

 Current temporary water restrictions for regulated river, unregulated river and groundwater water sources.

 Northern Basin First Flush Assessment

-The NSW Government has appointed an independent panel to assess the management of the 2020 Northern Basin First Flush event.
+Information on the assessment of management of the 2020 Northern Basin First Flush event.

 North-west flows in early 2020